SAP/sap-btp-service-operator/README.md

      Solution:

      Debug that resource issue and fix it before re-triggering the job.
      To debug the deletion script, log on to the cluster and check the logs in the pre-delete pod.
-     Note that the pre-delete pod becomes visible in approximately one minute after failure.
+     Note that the pre-delete pod becomes visible approximately one minute after failure.

 ## Contributions